lustre/server_component

 This is a real DOM event and any JavaScript on the page can attach an event listener to the server component element and listen for these events.

 Properties of a JavaScript event object are typically not serialisable.
-This means if we want to pass them to the server we need to copy them into a new object first.
+This means if we want to send them to the server we need to make a copy of any fields we want to decode first.

-This attribute tells Lustre what properties to include.
-Properties can come
+This attribute tells Lustre what properties to include from an event.
+Properties

-from nested objects by using dot notation.
-For example, you could include the
+can come from nested fields by using dot notation.
+For example, you could include

 id